-- § 10-1.
+§ 10-1.
 The Summer School.
-The Summer School in a curricular sense is a recognized part of the Universitys academic program.
-The Summer School has, and should have, a special budget. - § 10-2.
+The Summer School in a curricular sense is the third term of the University's academic program.
+The Summer School has a special budget.

+§ 10-2.
 Dean and Administrative Board of the Summer School.
-The Summer School shall be administered by a dean and an administrative board.
-The dean and the board shall, with reference to the summer session, be authorized to select and appoint the staff, allocate funds, and determine educational policies.
-The Administrative Board of the Summer School shall be composed of the dean, as chair, the director of continuing education, the dean of the College of Arts and Sciences, two deans or their representatives from the six professional schools in Academic Affairs, who shall serve three-year terms, and at least four other members.
-The four members last mentioned, and such others as may be added, shall be appointed by the chancellor, and should be selected so that the Divisions of Fine Arts, Humanities, Basic and Applied Natural Sciences, and Social Sciences are represented. - § 10-3.
+The Summer School is administered by a dean and an administrative board.
+The dean and the board are authorized to select and appoint the Summer School staff, allocate funds, and determine educational policies.
+The Administrative Board of the Summer School is composed of the dean, as chair, the director of continuing education, the dean of the College of Arts and Sciences, two deans or their representatives from the professional schools in Academic Affairs, who serve three-year terms, and at least four atlarge members.
+The at-large members are appointed by the chancellor, and are selected so that the Divisions of Fine Arts, Humanities, Natural Sciences and Mathematics, and Social Sciences are represented.

+§ 10-3.
 Salary payments for Summer School instructional services.
-The principle is hereby affirmed that in the calculation of salary payments for instructional services, the scale should be equivalent to that in effect during the regular session. - § 10-4.
+In the calculation of salary payments for Summer School instructional services, the scale should be equivalent to that in effect during the regular session.

+§ 10-4.
 Summer School standards of instruction and teaching load.
-The principle is hereby affirmed that the standards of instruction and teaching load should be equal to those observed in the regular session.
-Employment of a given faculty member in more than one summer term or its equivalent should be discouraged.
+The standards of instruction and teaching load for Summer School should be equal to those observed in the regular session.